cchitsiang/awesome-stars/topics.md

 ## golang

-- [answerdev/answer](https://github.com/answerdev/answer) - An open-source knowledge based community software.
+- [answerdev/answer](https://github.com/answerdev/answer) - An open-source knowledge-based community software.
 You can use it to quickly build your Q&A community for product technical support, customer support, user communication, and more.
 - [temporalio/temporal](https://github.com/temporalio/temporal) - Temporal service
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - Serverless API Gateway for GraphQL, REST, gRPC, Kafka and more with a focus on API Composition & Integration.